rotemsharon121/Flights-System-Project/README.md

-### Instructions for Running the Flights System Project - Tests
+### Instructions for Running the Flights System Project

 1. **Install Dependencies:**
    Run the following command: